redrightreturning/Technical_and_UX_Writing/README.md

 ----
 ### Programming Background ⚙️

-I have a past-life as a web and iOS developer.
+I have a past life as a web and iOS developer.
 Documentation (or the lack thereof 🙃) is what led me to technical writing.

 ```swift
 // Written in Swift